achraf-oujjir/Unity-Solar-System-3D/README.md

 - The project simulates the solar system, with planets orbiting the sun and rotating on their axes.
 - Use your mouse to control the camera's view within the solar system.
 The cursor is hidden to provide a more immersive experience.
 - Watch as planets like Mercury, Venus, Earth, and others move in their respective orbits.

+## 🔧 Scripts:

+- Planetary Rotation Scripts: C# scripts control the rotation of each planet based on its angular velocity.
+The script is customized for each planet and they are present